danielqnow/QuantumIntelligenceSociety.github.io/_pages/sponsors.md

   <div class="sponsor-section">
     <h2 class="sponsor-header">Thank You to Our Past Sponsors</h2>

-    <p>We're deeply grateful to the sponsors who supported our early efforts in building the Symposium for Quantum AI:</p>
+    <p>We're deeply grateful to the sponsors who supported our early efforts in building the Symposium on Quantum Artificial Intelligence:</p>

     <div class="past-sponsors">
       <!-- APAC Blockchain Development Association -->